Fri Mar 10 2017: Tokyo: Robots, Sushi and... Elvis?

 ¥100 (100 Yen) stores are very popular. ¥100 is around 1 US Dollar

 I've become addicted to Chinese moon cakes at the Lawson Stores.
 One thing I quickly noticed: there are no trash cans anywhere in Tokyo!
-The only ones I could find are outside the convenience stores, so you see a lot of people standing around, eating and drinking their goodies right outside the store so they can get rid of their wrappers and packaging immediately.
+The only ones I could find are outside the konbini, so you see a lot of people standing around, eating and drinking their goodies right outside the store so they can get rid of their wrappers and packaging immediately.
 Like what I'm doing above.
 I feel so Japanese!

 Ever since the ban, everybody stuffs their used candy bar wrappers and empty pop cans in their pocket and disposes of them when they get home.